raphaelpg/ProjectA/README.md

 # Cryptogama

-Cryptogama is a DEX prototype, allowing fully decentralized Ethereum token swap exchanges.
+Cryptogama is a decentralized ERC-20 token exchange student project.

+For teaching purposes only, it runs on a local ethereum blockchain and allows you to place buy and sell orders between two tokens: the ALY and the DAI.

 ## Getting Started